marcry/termux-sdl/README.md

 ### termux-sdl

-This is a termux sdl plugin for compiling and running SDL2 and native app
+This is a termux sdl plugin for compiling and running SDL2 and native app.

 #### How to compiling SDL2 and native program: